Delicious baby carrots are roasted to intensify their natural sweetness and topped with a vegan dairy-free pesto made from their green tops.

 I love carrots.
 Raw, roasted or steamed they are an amazing budget friendly vegetable that almost everyone always has in their fridge.

 And you'll usually find them with their tops still attached, which is where this lovely carrot top pesto comes in.

-While myths abound that carrot tops are poisonous they aren't, and what I love about this pesto is that something that so many of us simply trim off and throw in the rubbish turns into something so delicious that you'll soon find yourself buying baby carrots simply for their delicious leafy tops!
-Yay for less food waste!
+While myths abound that carrot tops are poisonous - they aren't.
+And what I love about this pesto is that something that so many of us simply trim off and throw in the rubbish, turns into something so delicious that you'll soon find yourself buying baby carrots simply for their delicious leafy tops!

 - 2 tsp olive oil

-- salt and pepper
+- salt and pepper to taste

-- 2 cups rocket (arugula) leave
+- 2 cups arugula aka rocket leaves

-- While the carrots are roasting place a frying pan over a low heat and add the sunflower seeds.
+- While the carrots are roasting, place a frying pan over a low heat and add the sunflower seeds.
 Toss or stir every couple of minutes until they are lightly golden and smell nutty.
-Place 1/4 cup of the seeds aside to sprinkle over before serving.
+Place ¼ cup of the seeds aside to sprinkle over before serving.